ricketytoc/tp/docs/DeveloperGuide.md

 1. Exporting the data file.

     1. Test case: `export fy2324.json`<br>
-       Prerequisite: The application has write access to the directory where EmployeeManager is.
+       Prerequisite: The application has write access to the directory where EmployeeManager is.<br>
        Expected: The data file will be written to the directory where EmployeeManager is as `fy2324.json`.

     1. Test case: `export fy2324`<br>